 Amelia’s practice encompasses the full range of Chambers’ work.
 She has a broad practice, particularly in public law and human rights, immigration, personal injury, clinical negligence, inquests and professional discipline.
+She is ranked by the Legal 500 as a leading junior in Inquests & Inquiries, Immigration and Personal Injury.

 Selected Cases